m-f-1998/Ronalds-App/README.md

-# Ronald Yule's App
+# Mastermind Game on Raspberry Pi

+### Created by Matthew Frankland (March 2017)

+## Problem Specification

 This is a Personal App Development Project for Ronald Yule.
-All information is Copyright Matthew Frankland 2017.
+All information belongs to Matthew Frankland.